Buttery Gluten-Free Pull-Apart Dinner Rolls

 - Beat the remaining egg in another small bowl until no streaks remain.
 Brush the rolls with egg, or flax egg then sprinkle with sea salt.
 (Skip to bake & rise instructions.)

 - Lay 2 pieces of plastic wrap, on the counter, overlapping the edges.

 - Dust plastic wrap surface with tapioca starch.
 Scrape dough into a ball and dump it onto the dusted work space.
 Shape the dough into a 15x2" log.
 Cut into 12 equal pieces, by cutting the log in half and then each half into 6 equal pieces.
 Use tapioca starch to coat your knife in-between each cutting to keep the dough from sticking to it.

 - To form the rolls, lightly dust the wet dough with tapioca starch and fold edges of dough underneath.
 Turn 90° and fold, until you have created a smooth sphere.
 (It's ok if they do not look perfect, they will have character like an artisan roll.)
-Repeat with the remaining balls of dough and place 6 rolls evenly spaced into each prepared pan.
+Repeat with the remaining dough and place 6 rolls spaced evenly into each prepared pan.

-- Loosely cover pan with plastic wrap and let rolls rise in a warm draft-free spot until doubled in size and touching, about 25 minutes.
+- Loosely cover pan with plastic wrap and let rise in a warm draft-free spot until doubled in size and touching, about 25-30 minutes.

 Did you make this recipe?
 Use hashtag #minusg to share your photos.
 We'd love to see your creations.
 And be sure to tag @minusgbaking on Instagram.
 Happy baking!